Home > Campaigns > Super > Climate Wreckers Index

 TEPCO & Chubu Electric

-TEPCO, Chubu and their joint venture JERA are betting against the climate goals of the Paris Agreement and undermining their own net zero emissions commitments by expanding the liquefied natural gas (LNG) and coal power sectors.
+TEPCO, Chubu and their joint venture JERA are betting against the climate goals of the Paris Agreement and undermining their own net zero emissions commitments by expanding the LNG and coal power sectors.

-JERA is also pursuing significant involvement in the LNG sector, including gas fields, LNG terminals and LNG to power projects in countries such as Australia, Bangladesh, and Vietnam.
+JERA is also pursuing significant involvement in the LNG sector, including gas fields, LNG terminals and LNG to power projects in countries such as Australia, Bangladesh, the United States, and Vietnam.
 This includes a stake in the Barossa gas field, discussed in the Santos case study above.

 Mitsubishi Corp

-Mitsubishi Corp turned up in our research as expanding fossil fuels in three separate areas: gas power plants, coal production, and oil and gas production.
+Mitsubishi Corp is a rare example of a company with a complete Climate Wreckers Index bingo card – it turned up in our research as expanding fossil fuels in all four areas considered for the Index: gas power plants, coal production, LNG terminals and oil and gas production.

-Meanwhile, Mitsubishi’s coal mining subsidiary is expanding its metallurgical coal mining operations in Australia.
+Meanwhile, Mitsubishi’s coal mining subsidiary is expanding its metallurgical coal mining operations in Australia, seeking a mine expansion that could see the mine operating beyond 2100!

 General Electric